cage1016/ak/README.md

    2. leverage [deanishe/awgo](https://github.com/deanishe/awgo) with Alfred items feedback
    3. leverage [deanishe/awgo](https://github.com/deanishe/awgo) and [spf13/cobra](https://github.com/spf13/cobra) with Alfred items feedback
 2. Workflow development
-   1. Build the workflow executable and output it into the ".workflow" subdirectory
+   1. Build the workflow executable and output it into the `.workflow` subdirectory
    2. Display information about the workflow
-   3. Link the ".workflow" subdirectory into Alfred's preferences directory, installing it.
+   3. Link the `.workflow` subdirectory into Alfred's preferences directory, installing it.
    4. Package the workflow for distribution locally
-   5. Unlink the ".workflow" subdirectory from Alfred's preferences directory, uninstalling it.
+   5. Unlink the `.workflow` subdirectory from Alfred's preferences directory, uninstalling it.
 3. Additional patterns
-   1. Add Github Action release to project
+   1. Add Github Action release to project. `-s` enable code sign and notarize
    1. Add license to project
 4. Support `arm64` & `amd64`

 ## Installation

-With Go 1.17 or higher:
+With Go 1.20 or higher:

 ```bash
 go install github.com/cage1016/ak@latest